Functions

 and NEGATE

 .
-Alternative way to define the function is:
+An alternative way to define the function is:

 int inc_then_negate'(int x) asm "INC NEGATE";